-Part Time Timetable (exclusion related) Facilitating return to school after exclusion - short term, part of clear re-integration plan ΡΤΧ Part Time Timetable (health related) For children and young people requiring additional bespoke support due to circumstances including ill-health; bereavement; anxiety/emotional well-being PTH Sickness with Education Provision For children and young people who are unable to attend school due to ill-heath, bereavement; anxiety/emotional well-being and is receipt of education provision.
+Part Time Timetable (exclusion related) Facilitating return to school after exclusion - short term, part of clear re-integration plan PTX Part Time Timetable (health related) For children and young people requiring additional bespoke support due to circumstances including ill-health; bereavement; anxiety/emotional well-being PTH Part Time Timetable (adapted timetable) (new) For children and young people requiring bespoke planning to return to fulltime education in a supportive, phased due to circumstances including poor school attendance, related to anxiety and/or emotional issues. a staged return to school after extended absence. where further assessment of need and staged interventions are required to address on-going barriers ATF Sickness with Education Provision For children and young people who are unable to attend school due to ill-heath, bereavement; anxiety/emotional well-being and is receipt of education provision.
 E.g. hospital tutor, online learning, community, and home supports. (non-attendance for a period of more than 15 school days).
-SEP Other Authorised Flexi-schooling for approved ABS Absence periods of education at home.
+SEP Other Authorised Absence Flexi-schooling for approved periods of education at home.
+ABS

 Information must be up to date on the Custom Tab in SEEMiS.
-Guide on recording Part-time tables can be accessed in Recording ASN data in SEEMiS Click and Go on page 16.
+Guide on recording Part-time tables can be accessed in Recording ASN data in SEEMiS Click and Go on page 1